 Key Topics of Study

-- Best practices and criticisms relating to social entrepreneurship
+- Best practices and criticisms relating to social innovation and entrepreneurship

-- How and why social enterprise and innovation emerge, develop, and evolve in different contexts
+- How and why innovation emerges in different contexts and what issues are being addressed

-- Innovative approaches and strategies that have evolved to address critical issues relating to education, agriculture, environment, health, and social and financial inclusion to further positive social change
+- Innovative tools, strategies, and models that claim to address issues relating to education, agriculture, environment, health, and social and financial inclusion

-- What design thinking entails and how might it be used in furthering social innovation
+- What design thinking is and how it might be used for systemic change

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.